-We took a look at contemporary research studies that highlight some legendary Chinese herbs for cognitive function.
+We took a look at contemporary research studies that highlight some legendary Chinese herbs to support cognitive function.
 Here’s our list of the top 6 botanical ingredients for focus and concentration.

 Internet searches for “how to get your brain to focus,” “how to focus better,” and “how to increase focus” increased 300%, 110% and 60%, respectively.

 In other words, adaptogens may support brain health by normalizing the body’s response to stressors.
-Nootropics are substances (which can be natural or synthetic; Yuan Zhi is natural) that may exert a positive impact on mental function.
+Nootropics are substances (which can be natural or synthetic; Yuan Zhi is natural) that may support normal mental function.

-Considered a fundamental herb in traditional Chinese medicine (TCM), Yuan Zhi in one research study promoted the growth of neuronal precursor cells, HiB5.
-Moreover, Yuan Zhi also possesses antioxidant effects in the brain.
-In TCM applications, the herb is used to strengthen the will.
+Considered a fundamental herb in traditional Chinese medicine (TCM), Yuan Zhi, in TCM applications, is also used to strengthen the will.

 In China, this herb is known as Shi Chang Pu (Rhizoma Acori tatarinowii), and is used traditionally to resuscitate and calm the mind.
-Sweetflag was shown in one study to modulate neural progenitor cells (NPC), which assist in the regeneration of degenerated cells.
 In China, traditional doctors make a “smart soup” out of Shi Chang Pu herb.

 Known in TCM as Bai Zi Ren (Semen Platycladi), Biota seed is traditionally used as a spirit tonic.
 In The Divine Farmer’s Materia Medica, a classic book of TCM theory, it is said that evergreens such as those from which the biota seed is derived, “Receives the resoluteness of heaven and earth and remains unchanging; it goes through winter retaining its green lushness and thus can pacify the Heart Spirit and contain the Heart Qi.
 Its steadfastness also makes it impervious to invasion by evil Qi’s floating fire.”

 What does this mean for cognitive support?
-By supporting circadian rhythms, which, in turn, support your sleep, Biota seed may support memory and cognition.
-Researchers aren’t exactly sure how biota seed works for brain health, however, what is clear is that it has demonstrated the ability to positively affect learning and memory processes in the central nervous system.
+By supporting circadian rhythms, which, in turn, supports normal sleep patterns, Biota seed may support memory and cognition.

 —> Senega Root, Sweetflag and Biota Seed are just three out of the 10 herbs in our cognitive-support formula BrainNew.